 31% shorter ends (approx.)

 This lacing method, like most decorative methods, is more difficult to tighten.
-Luckily, it has the advantage that the top is like a V-neck tee-shirt.
+However, this method has the advantage that the top is like a V-neck garment.
 Once the knot is untied, the top of the shoe can be opened wide to easily slip the foot in or out without needing to loosen or re-tighten all of the lacing.

 Supernova Lacing Gallery